nespinoza/juliet/docs/tutorials/ttvs.rst

 parameters --- here, ``instrument`` defines the instrument where that transit occurs (e.g., ``TESS``), ``n`` the transit epoch and, in this case, we are fitting the transit-time perturbation to planet ``p1``.
 Again, ``juliet`` is able to handle different perturbations for different planets.
 In our case, then, we will be adding a parameter ``dt_p1_TESS_3``, and will in addition be providing priors for the time-of-transit center (``t0_p1``) and period (``P_p1``) in the system, which will be in turn constrained by the other transits.
-To do this with ``juliet`` we would to the following.
+To do this with ``juliet`` we would do the following.
 First, we set the usual priors (the same as the original fit done in the :ref:`transitfit` section):

 .. code-block:: python